petenorth/micronaut-tutorial-1/README_istio.md

 The CI/CD pipelines will have managed the following in a real life situation, note that these steps have already taken place:

-### create a release branch
+### Create a release branch

     git checkout -b 1.0.x

-### edit the source code to return something clearly identifying the version (1.0.152) of code, build, commit, push, docker build, docker push and git tag
+### Edit the source code to return something clearly identifying the version (1.0.152) of code, build, commit, push, docker build, docker push and git tag

     vi books/src/main/groovy/example/micronaut/BooksRepositoryImpl.groovy
     cd books